astro-otter/otter/paper/paper.md

 @stein_texttttdescore_2023; @de_soto_superphot_2024; @boesky_splash_2025].
 However, machine learning
 classifiers require large training datasets that can, similar to above, take years to gather and clean into a coherent training set.
-This makes services for archiving and cataloging transient metadata and photometry to maximize the scientific output of the Rubin Observatory time domain survey.
+This makes services for archiving and cataloging transient metadata and photometry necessary to maximize the scientific output of the Rubin Observatory time domain survey.

-For both of these reasons we created the Open mulTiwavelength Transient Event Repository [OTTER; @franz_otter_2025], a scalable catalog of transient events specifically designed to store the nuances of the multiwavelength photometry available on these events.
-OTTER is a successor to the Open Astronomy Catalogs, which have not been maintained since 2022, but with a focus on multiwavelength datasets [@guillochon_open_2017; @auchettl_new_2017].
+For both of these reasons we created the Open mulTiwavelength Transient Event Repository [@franz_otter_2025; OTTER], a scalable catalog of transient event metadata and photometry.
+OTTER is a successor to the Open Astronomy Catalogs [@guillochon_open_2017; @auchettl_new_2017; OAC] [^1], but, unlike the OAC, designed and optimized for multiwavelength datasets.
-To store the various nuances of transient event photometry at multiple wavelengths (e.g., the model used to reduce and extract a flux from an X-ray observation), we chose to use a flexible document database as our backend, called ArangoDB.
-This also enables us to store both default and non-default values or measurements of different metadata properties associated with the transient.
+To store the various nuances of multiwavelength photometry (e.g., the model used to reduce and extract a flux from an X-ray observation), we chose to use a flexible document database as our backend, called ArangoDB.
+This also enables us to store multiple values of a single measurement when multiple sources disagree.

 One of our primary goals of OTTER is ease of access to the dataset, including a way to programmatically access it to make the curation of large transient samples easier.